codepath/android_guides/Using-OkHttp.md

 #### Updating Views on UIThread

 OkHttp normally creates a new worker thread to dispatch the network request and uses the same thread to handle the response.
-It is built [primarily as a Java library](http://stackoverflow.com/questions/24246783/okhttp-response-callbacks-on-the-main-thread#comment45410547_24248963) so does not handle the Android framework limitations that only permit views to be updated on the main UI thread.
-If you need to update any views, you will need to use `runOnUiThread()` or post the result back on the main thread.
-See [[this guide|Managing-Threads-and-Custom-Services#handler-and-loopers]] for more context.
+It is built [primarily as a Java library](http://stackoverflow.com/questions/24246783/okhttp-response-callbacks-on-the-main-thread#comment45410547_24248963) so it does not handle the Android framework limitations that only permit views to be updated on the main UI thread.

+For this reason, if you try to **access or update views from outside the main thread** in the `Callback`, you will probably receive an exception: `android.view.ViewRootImpl$CalledFromWrongThreadException: Only the original thread that created a view hierarchy can touch its views`.
+Read more about the [relationship between the main thread and views here](http://guides.codepath.com/android/Managing-Threads-and-Custom-Services#understanding-the-main-thread).

+If you need to update any views from within a response, you will need to use `runOnUiThread()` or post the result back on the main thread:

 ```java
 client.newCall(request).enqueue(new Callback() {